Index 18 / 25

 Abandoned

-Now it’s the forest’s.
-You come up through the pines and it resolves out of the green slowly — a long, low, stepped thing in raw concrete, terracing along the contour the way good mountain architecture does, except the windows are dark and the balconies hold saplings instead of skiers.
+The bobsled run is the kind of thing that doesn’t feel real: a concrete serpent curling downhill through the trees, every metre of it bombed with graffiti, banked turns you can walk straight up the inside of.
+But the hotel was what I’d come to find.
+You climb to it through the pines and it resolves slowly out of the green — a long, low, stepped thing in raw concrete, terracing along the slope the way good mountain architecture does, windows dark, balconies holding saplings instead of skiers.

 Field photographs 07